Citi Bike Rental Guide

 ONE EARBUD ONLY!

-Your safety and the safety of others is important.
-It’s essential to be able to hear emergency vehicles like fire trucks and ambulances when they are nearby.
-Additionally, if another car is approaching too closely, you need to be able to hear that as well.
+Your safety and others' safety are essential.
+It’s vital to be able to hear emergency vehicles like fire trucks and ambulances when they are nearby.
+Additionally, if another car is approaching too closely, you need to be able to hear it as well.
 Remember, this is for your own safety!

 FAQ